-XFINITY’s mobile app turns your phone into a remote control for your whole home.
-While it may not be absolutely bug-free, we had a good experience, and other users have rated it well on Google Play and iTunes.
+Xfinity’s mobile app turns your phone into a remote control for your whole home.
+While it has some bugs, we had a good experience with it, and other users rated it well on Google Play and iTunes.

 Remote arming and disarming

-One of the biggest benefits to getting XFINITY Home is being able to turn your system on and off from afar.
+One of the biggest benefits of getting Xfinity Home is accessing your system from afar.

 Lighting and thermostat control

 Turn on some mood lighting and raise the heat without getting off the couch during movie night.
 Or turn off the lights before you doze off without leaving your comfy bed.